 If you are looking for something a little more advanced, ‘How To Draw’ By Scott Robertson is my ‘go-to’ book.
 When it comes to illustration, design, and mechanical objects, Scott is a master.

 His book is well laid out and well explained.
-He also has some great Youtube videos that takes you through design concepts and gives you a feel for how he creates his pieces.
+He also has some great Youtube videos that take you through design concepts and gives you a feel for how he creates his pieces.

 Have you come across an interesting or cool piece of technology?
 If so, take a photo and save it in a folder.
 This folder will be your go-to resource.